Skip to content

 What makes a health plan HSA-eligible?

-Short answer: A health plan is HSA-eligible if it meets IRS rules for minimum deductibles and maximum out-of-pocket limits and does not provide non-preventive benefits before the deductible is met.
+Short answer: A health plan is HSA-eligible if it meets the IRS minimum-deductible and maximum-out-of-pocket limits for a high-deductible health plan and does not provide non-preventive benefits before the deductible is met.

 Not every high-deductible health plan qualifies for HSA contributions.
 To be HSA-eligible, a plan must meet specific IRS requirements that are updated annually.

-First, the plan must meet the IRS minimum deductible requirements.
-For 2026, the deductible must be at least $1,700 for individual coverage or $3,400 for family coverage.
+First, the plan must meet the IRS minimum deductible.
+For 2026, the deductible must be at least $1,700 for self-only coverage or $3,400 for family coverage.

 The plan must also limit total out-of-pocket costs.
-For 2026, the maximum out-of-pocket limit cannot exceed $8,550 for individual coverage or $17,100 for family coverage.
+For 2026, the maximum out-of-pocket limit cannot exceed $8,500 for self-only coverage or $17,000 for family coverage.
 These limits include deductibles, copayments, and coinsurance, but not premiums.

 In addition, the plan generally cannot pay for non-preventive services before the deductible is satisfied.
 Preventive care may be covered before the deductible without affecting HSA eligibility, but other first-dollar coverage will disqualify the plan.

 Finally, the plan must be formally designated as HSA-qualified.
-A plan with a high deductible alone is not enough if it fails to meet all IRS criteria.
+A high deductible alone is not enough if the plan fails to meet all IRS criteria.

 Sources